Ascoor/forensitrain/README.en.md

 The script creates the backend virtual environment if needed, installs dependencies, and launches the API and React frontend concurrently.

+You can verify heavy dependencies by calling `/api/health`.
+The endpoint returns a list of optional packages and whether they loaded successfully.

 ### Manual Testing